MpilwenhleNsibande/Mpilwenhle-Foodify-app/README.md

-This is the link to the project:
+This is the link to the project: https://mpilwenhle-foodify-app.netlify.app/
 # Foodify-app
-A web application for food recipes
+This is a web application for food recipes

+To run the project:
+Copy the link to the project (https://mpilwenhle-foodify-app.netlify.app/) and paste on your browser then enter.
 =======
 (First project commit)